ggcampinho/ggcampinho/README.md

 ### #18 Contributor / Elixir

 [50 commits were merged](https://github.com/elixir-lang/elixir/commits?author=ggcampinho) into the language with substantial contributions on issues labeled as Advanced.
-One of my latest contributions added the ability to have diffs on pattern matching for tests and it was [mentioned in all the main Elixir conferences by José Valim](https://www.youtube.com/watch?t=623&v=1NoX2tKMHcc&feature=youtu.be).
+One of my latest contributions added the ability to have diffs on pattern matching for tests and it was [mentioned in the Elixir Conf by José Valim](https://www.youtube.com/watch?t=623&v=1NoX2tKMHcc&feature=youtu.be).

 ### Contributor / Erlang